DEFRA/waste-tracking-service/docs/api-landing-page.md

 The Receipt of Waste API OAS Specification is available [here.](https://github.com/DEFRA/waste-tracking-service/blob/main/docs/apiSpecifications/Receipt%20API.yml)

-The API is based on REST principles and currently has six endpoints that return data in JSON format and use standard HTTP error response codes, see the table below.
+The API is based on REST principles and currently has seven endpoints that return data in JSON format and use standard HTTP error response codes, see the table below.

 | Endpoint |  Description|
 |----------|-------------|